aquarium and pond answers, information, articles, resources

 Another source of phosphates is tap water.
 Many municipalities use phosphates to reduce the levels of lead that have been found in drinking water.
 Phosphates create a protective film on the inside of the pipe, slowing the electrochemical processes that can lead to corrosion.

-Poor quality fish foods can also be a source of phosphates in aquarium water.
 Try and purchase a dry fish food with as little as possible of processed ingredients.
-Aquatrol Spirulina 20 is probably one of the best basic flake foods available when it come to low phosphate content (and quality ingredients and nutrition as well)
+AAP Clay Neighbor's Custom & AAP Spirulina 20 is probably one of the best basic flake foods available when it come to low phosphate content (and quality ingredients and nutrition as well).

 Freshwater CO2 Test Kit [8] CO2 Test Kit; This test kit or similar (such as a CO2 drop checker) can be VERY useful for serious planted freshwater aquarium enthusiasts.
 I highly recommend using a KH test kit as well for the most accurate results.
-The Azoo pictured (no longer available) uses a titration method of counting drops after which you cross reference with your KH to determine the appropriate CO2 level for your planted aquarium; for example: 10-15 ppm CO2 (mg/L) at 5 dKH (90 ppm KH).
+The Azoo (no longer available) uses a titration method of counting drops after which you cross reference with your KH to determine the appropriate CO2 level for your planted aquarium; for example: 10-15 ppm CO2 (mg/L) at 5 dKH (90 ppm KH).

 Please read this article for much more in depth information about planted freshwater aquariums:

-“Planted Freshwater Aquariums”
+“Planted Freshwater Aquarium Care, Information”

 Multi aquarium test strips[9] Multi Test Strips; Although not a specific test kit per say, I feel these should be mentioned as I personally use these for convenience for testing my clients aquariums with usually satisfactory results.